microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 1. Run all unit tests.
 1. Run `codeql database create` and `codeql database analyze` successfully on a valid driver before merging.
 1. Add a .qhelp file for any new queries or update the existing one if there is new functionality for the end user.

+#### Note
+All "Must-Fix" suite queries must have been run on the Windows Drivers Samples, and any bugs found as a result must be filed prior to being merged into the suite.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us